carerix/Cx-WP-Plugin/README.md

 ## Special multilingual jobs
-🔴 CHECKEN
-Need to display job postings in multiple languages on your website?
+Do you want to display job postings in multiple languages on your website?
 This guide explains how to configure multilingual job publications while keeping your main website in a single language.

 ### Configuration
 1. Carerix: